 Attack coach – coaching in 13 test matches including narrow loss to Ireland in Houston Texas 15-12.
 He had another season with the Senior Eagles in 2006 coaching six games.

-Tony has coached at Willow Park School and Blackrock College School for the past 19 years.
+Tony has coached at Willow Park School and Blackrock College School for over 20 years.

 He is an IRFU Level 3, stage 5 IRB qualified coach, the highest coaching qualification an Irish coach can achieve.

-He is married to Catherine for ten years, and they have a four year old daughter Eabha .
+He has been married to Catherine for over ten years, and they have a daughter Eabha .

-Hugh has been Forwards Coach at Trinity for the past 12 years.
+Hugh has been Forwards Coach at Trinity for many years.
 Previously he coached and played for St. Mary’s RFC where he coached many Irish Internationals including Denis Hickie, Victor Costello and Trevor Brennan among others.
 He was a level 4 coach in the old Irish coaching system.

 While a student at UCG (NUIG) Hugh played for Irish Universities on their tour to New Zealand in 1978.
 He played his representative rugby for Connacht and was capped for Ireland A.